So this happened.

 I know that there are parts of me that could use a bit of a polish.
 I tend to talk too much when I’m nervous, and I’m almost always nervous.
 When people tell stories I have a tendency to say ME TOO and then elaborate, and some people feel like I’m one-upping or talking over them.
 I’m working on that.
 My humor can be abrasive, but I’ve toned it way back.
 Former coworkers who I considered friends dropped me without telling me why.
 I feel unlovable.
 I don’t trust anyone not to turn their back on me or ghost me, because it’s happened so many times now.

-Last week I told Travis that there’s a voice in my head that says “nobody likes you, and they’re right.”
+Last week I told my husband that there’s a voice in my head that says “nobody likes you, and they’re right.”

 Having a hard time shaking that feeling today.